allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 As we can see the code is quite similar and intuitive in all languages.
 Most differences can be seen in Groovy language and ScalaTest framework word separation syntax which is not present in Java.

-Next stage is to enter &ldquo;Venue 7&rdquo; string into the search box and to select chosen categories.
+The next stage is to enter &ldquo;Venue 7&rdquo; string into the search box and to select chosen categories.

 Java: